jihyukkim-nlp/CollectiveKD/README.md

 ### Step 2-2: Retrieval

-- The ranking file for training queries, used in our experiments as PRF, can be downloaded [here (colbert.msmarco_pass.train.ranking.jsonl)](https://drive.google.com/drive/folders/1YQzYKgY7uioSiUxVPgBIf4Ax3sG-mFTI?usp=sharing)
+- `🔄 Reproduce` The ranking file for training queries, used in our experiments as PRF, can be downloaded [here (colbert.msmarco_pass.train.ranking.jsonl)](https://drive.google.com/drive/folders/1YQzYKgY7uioSiUxVPgBIf4Ax3sG-mFTI?usp=sharing)

 An example bash command for **retrieval, to obtain pseudo-relevance feedback (PRF)**:
 ``` bash